enginebai/Algorithms/topics/graph.md

 * The vertices in each adjacency list are typically stored in a arbitrary order.
 * For both undirected and directed graph, the amount of memory is `Θ(|V| + |E|)` space complexity. (`|V| + |E|` for directed, `|V| + 2 * |E|` for undirected)
 * It takes `Ω(|V|)` time to determine if an edge `(x, y)` is in the graph.
 (Loop for each vertices takes `O(1)` and `O(|V|)` for searching the adjacent vertices of the vertex `x`)
-* We prefer adjacency matrix when the graph are *sparse*.
+* We prefer adjacency list when the graph are *sparse*.
 * We also can associate *weight* on the edge by storing the weight on the node of the adjacency list. (linked list node can attach extra properties)

 > |V| means the size of V.